terra-money/LocalTerra/README.md

 ### Terra.js

-You can connect to the chain using `LCDClient` against LocalTerra's LCD server.
+Connect to the chain using `LCDClient` against LocalTerra's LCD server:

 ```ts
 import { LCDClient } from "@terra-money/terra.js";